Zwi2801/AWS-restart/Projects/3D Architecture.md

     • Provides health checks and fault tolerance
     • Supports path-based routing (important for API and asset endpoints)
     • Ensures high availability and automatic failover

+6. **Amazon Route 53 – Domain & DNS Management**

+Route 53 manages the domain and routes traffic to CloudFront or ELB.

+The reasons for selection are as follows:
+    • Highly available DNS service
+    • Supports health checks and routing policies
+    • Integrates well with CloudFront for global performance

+7. CloudWatch & Trusted Advisor – Monitoring & Optimization

+These services monitor logs, application performance, and system metrics.

+The reasons for selection are as follows:

+    • CloudWatch provides real-time alerts, metrics, and dashboards
+    • Trusted Advisor helps reduce cost, improve security, and detect misconfigurations
+    • Ensures the platform remains reliable and optimized